 The 1098 is analogue and it’s all down to skill and some luck which if combined you’ll see an amazing 0-60 mph in only 2.69 seconds flat and 0-100 km/h in 2.88 seconds.

-In second gear the 1098 is game to wheelie too but with some good throttle control and a slick clutchless change into third the 1098 will hit 100 mph in 5.30 seconds putting it up there with the best and even against current bikes today.
+In second gear the 1098 is game to wheelie too but with some good throttle control and a slick clutchless change into third, the 1098 will hit 100 mph in 5.30 seconds putting it up there with the best and even against current bikes today.

 The 0-200 km/h time for the Ducati 1098 is achieved in a ballistic 7.60 second putting it up there with some of the fastest motorcycles and cars on the road.

-It is from this point forward where the Ducati 1098 is bettered by its four-cylinder peers of the day.
+It is from this point forward that the Ducati 1098 is bettered by its four-cylinder peers of the day.
 Even the older GSX-R1000 from 05 will start to pull away from the 1098 at speeds above 140 mph.

-Still though the 1098 is very fast and will have the legs on even a Super Blackbird in terms of acceleration right to 170 mph but will ultimately lose out slightly right at the end of sixth gear as the Ducati 1098 tops out with a maximum speed of 175.5 mph.
+Still, the 1098 is very fast and will have the legs on even a Super Blackbird in terms of acceleration right to 170 mph but will ultimately lose out slightly right at the end of sixth gear as the Ducati 1098 tops out with a maximum speed of 175.5 mph.

-Ducati 1098 acceleration though the gears
+Ducati 1098 acceleration through the gears

 |Ducati 1098 Acceleration and Top Speed|